 Key investments I have worked on in the past include UniKey (smart locks), nuTonomy (self-driving cars, sold for $450M), BioBeats (machine learning for human well-being, acquired by Huma / Medapod), Glooko (diabetes management), Cohero Health (respiratory management), Terapede (low-dosage X-ray detection), Figure1 (medical communication), HealthifyMe (fitness and health-tracking), Healthy.io (home-based urinalysis) and RapidDeploy (cloud-based emergency response).Thoughts By Amit

 Sanjay focuses on enterprise and automation investments at Tau Ventures.
-Earlier, he was a Program Manager at Microsoft, a strategy consultant at McKinsey & Company, a venture investor at Norwest Venture Partners in Palo Alto, where he focused on consumer internet and SaaS investments including Adaptive Insights (acquired by Workday for $1.6B), and a co-founder of an automation startup.
+Earlier, he was a Program Manager at Microsoft, a strategy consultant at McKinsey & Company, a venture investor at Norwest Venture Partners, and a co-founder of an automation startup.

 He holds an MBA from Harvard Business School and a bachelors and masters degrees in electrical engineering and computer science from MIT.
 He also served on the MIT Corporation (Board of Trustees) for 5 years and on the MIT Alumni Association Board for three years.
 Sanjay is based in Austin, Texas and invests across the US.Thoughts By Sanjay